-Crabtree Infants' School sets out its targets for the upcoming year in its school improvement plan 2019-20.
+Crabtree Infants' School sets out its targets for the upcoming year in its school improvement plan 2020-21.
 These priorities are then developed to set out priority outcome targets.

-- Priority 1: Outstanding outcomes for all pupils from their own unique starting points. - Priority 2: To implement an engaging curriculum that meets the needs of all of our children at Crabtree. - Priority 3: To establish clear roles and responsibilities across the Trust.
+- Priority 1: Outstanding progress for all. - Priority 2: To implement an engaging curriculum for our children at Crabtree. - Priority 3: Systems are embedded for supporting staff wellbeing, through clarity of support and information channels.

-Crabtree Junior School sets out its targets for the upcoming year in its school improvement plan 2019-20.
+Crabtree Junior School sets out its targets for the upcoming year in its school improvement plan 2020-21.
 The priorities include:

-- Priority 1: Outstanding outcomes for all pupils from their own unique starting points. - Priority 2: To embed an engaging curriculum that meets the needs of all learners. - Priority 3: Our pupils develop detailed knowledge and skills across the curriculum and, as a result, achieve well.

-Priority 4: To support and teach skills to pupils, staff and parents to increase their awareness of emotional health and wellbeing.
+- Priority 1: Leadership and management: To ensure that the school leadership team take into account the workload and well-being of their staff, while also developing and strengthening the quality of the education provision for all children. - Priority 2: Quality of Education: To ensure our pupils develop detailed knowledge and skills across the curriculum and, as a result, achieve well. - Priority 3: Personal Development: To support and teach skills to pupils, staff and parents to increase their awareness of emotional health and wellbeing. - Priority 4: Behaviour and Attitudes: To ensure every pupil develops a positive attitude to learning and a determination to succeed.